apache/cordova-docs/docs/en/edge/cordova/file/fileobj/fileobj.md

 slice
 --------------

-Return a new File object, for which FileReader will return only the specified portion of the file.
-Negative values for __start__ or __end__ are measured from the end of the file.
-The indexes are always relative to the current slice (see the full example).
+Return a new `File` object, for which `FileReader` returns only the specified portion of the file.
+Negative values for `start` or `end` are measured from the end of the file.
+Indexes are positioned relative to the current slice.
+(See the full example below.)

 __Parameters:__

-- __start__ - The index of the first byte to read, inclusive.
+- __start__: The index of the first byte to read, inclusive.
-- __end__ - The index of the byte after the last one to read.
+- __end__: The index of the byte after the last one to read.

 __Quick Example__